 The Best and Worst Food and Drink when you Have Gastritis

 When people first get diagnosed with gastritis they often carry on eating and drinking in the same way as they always have.
-Many being reluctant to change their ways and give up their beloved coffee, their favourite bar of chocolate or that delicious pizza on a Friday night.
-Unfortunately diet has a huge bearing on how quickly your stomach will heal.
+Many are reluctant to change their ways and give up their beloved coffee, their favourite bar of chocolate or that delicious pizza on a Friday night.
+Unfortunately, diet has a huge bearing on how quickly your stomach will heal.

 When I first had issues I wasn’t prepared to give up drinking alcohol, even though I suspected this wasn’t helping.

 Sitting in the garden on a summers evening with an Aperol spritz or a chilled glass of white wine was heaven and the thought of giving that up was so hard.